SLUVisLab/multicam/README.md

 ![Taking photos](demo/start-recording.gif)

-In order to start the camera you will first need to use the text inputs to enter the field site and block/plot id what you are about to take photos of.
+In order to start the camera, you will need to use the text inputs to enter the field site and block/plot id that you want to take photos of.
 Once you've input a field site ID the app should remember it for next time.

 Once you've filled out the text fields, the record button at the bottom of the screen should be white to incdicate it is enabled.
 After pressing the record button the app will start taking photos continuously at a set framerate using multiple device cameras.
 The screen should show an animation indicating that photo capture is in progress.

+If enabled, a sound will also play while photo capture is in progress.
+This can be disabled from the settings screen.

 To stop recording, hit the record button again.
 Voila!
 You've taken a bunch of photos!